-Recognizing the additional challenges faced by so many this year, the Archdiocese reduced parish CSA targets by 15%.
-Our target is $6,736.
+CONGRATULATIONS!!
+We have exceeded our target of $6,736, with total pledges at $7,016!
 Remember – any amounts received above the target are returned to the parish, and our tradition is to split anything returned 50/50 with our St. Vincent de Paul ministry, directly benefitting those most in need in our communities.

 For more information about CSA, or to make a pledge, click on the CSA button below.